November 8-10 & November 15-17 2019

 What should I pack?

 Participants should pack casual clothing, typically jeans and Sig Tau apparel.
-Pack jackets and outdoor attire or active wear along with tennis shoes, as Saturday morning’s activities will take place on an outdoor ropes course.
+Pack jackets and outdoor attire or activewear along with tennis shoes.
+Saturday afternoon’s activities will take place on an outdoor challenge course.
 Toiletries, towels, a sleeping bag or linens, and pillow are also required as linens are not provided.

 Accommodations and Meals

 All Noble Man Institute sites are at camp facilities.
 Participants will bring their own linens or a sleeping bag and pillow.
 Lodging will be provided in heated cabin facilities.
 All cabins are equipped with bathrooms and showers.
 All meals during the program are provided.
-Dietary Restrictions can be accommodated, but they must be communicated while registering.
+Dietary restrictions can be accommodated, but they must be communicated while registering for guaranteed accommodation.